alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ### Acknowledgements

-Thanks for Hivency for providing the opportunity to write this article.
+Thanks to Hivency for providing the opportunity to write this article.
 Special thanks to Joël and Elise for their blog writing tips!